roboflow/inference/README.md

 pip install inference_cli && inference server start --dev
 ```

-This will pull the proper image for your machine, start it in development mode, and run you through a wizard to configure the server.
+This will pull the proper image for your machine, start it in development mode, and run you through a wizard to configure the server to run inference locally.

 If you linked [an API key](https://app.roboflow.com/settings/api) during setup, your device will now show up in your [Roboflow](https://app.roboflow.com) account and you can [start building & deploying Workflows in the UI](https://app.roboflow.com/workflows).
 Otherwise, interact with the server via its API.